Skip to content

 const componentProps = computed(() => ({

-disabled: props.disabled,
+disabled: disabled.value,

 }));

-// Compute CSS classes
+// Compute CSS classes using classNames utility

-const componentClass = computed(() => {
+const componentClasses = computed(() => {

-'size-small': props.size === 'small',
+'spr-size-small': size.value === 'small',

-'size-medium': props.size === 'medium',
+'spr-size-medium': size.value === 'medium',

-'size-large': props.size === 'large',
+'spr-size-large': size.value === 'large',

 });